armory/docs/content/en/docs/installation/guide/install-on-aws.md

 ### If you want to use a specific folder in the bucket

-By default, Halyard will configure Spinnaker to use the folder `front50` in your S3 bucket.
+By default, Halyard will configure Armory to use the folder `front50` in your S3 bucket.
 You can configure it to use a different folder with this command:

 ```bash
 ROOT_FOLDER=not_front50
 hal config storage s3 edit --root-folder ${ROOT_FOLDER}
 ```

-## Choose the Spinnaker version
+## Choose the Armory version

-Before Halyard will install Spinnaker, you should specify the version of Spinnaker you want to use.
+Before Halyard will install Armory, you should specify the version of Armory you want to use.

 You can get a list of available versions of spinnaker with this command: